kentaterasaki/Coral-Reef-Topic-Modeling/README.md

    - Supports models like ResNet-18 for feature extraction.

 4. **Topic Modeling**
-   - Utilizes **K-Means clustering** to derive topics representing different coral reef structures.
+   - Utilizes **K-Means clustering** derive topics representing different coral reef structures within each mask.
+   - This process is done at the same time once all the segmentation masks are retrived.
    - Automatically selects the optimal number of topics using silhouette analysis.

 5. **Visualizations**